 Is your family prepared?
 You know what to do if there is a fire or a snowstorm, but what about if there is a report of sexual abuse?
 Download our safety plan to prepare and have a conversation with your family today.

 BCAC relies on the generosity of community members like you to support our mission to provide all reported victims of child sexual abuse in Baltimore and their non-offending caretakers with comprehensive forensic interviews, medical treatment, and mental

 Can your youth-serving institution afford to have a Sandusky / Penn State-like incident ruin its reputation and put your children at risk?
+Do you know how to report suspected abuse?
 Find out how you can protect your school and protect your children from the risk of child abuse.
 Click to learn more or send us an email to sign up your school or camp today!
 Watch the story on WBAL.

 Read the article in the Jewish Times from 8/16/2013

 Brighten a Child's Day

 When visiting BCAC, kids just want to be kids.
 You can help by providing healthy snacks, art supplies, books, and toys which more than 1,000 children use and take home each year.
 These items all bring a smile to their faces and remind them that they are - and can be - kids.
 Our supplies are running low - click to learn how you can help.

 BCAC via a grant from the Governor's Office of Crime Control and Prevention created Project CARD to train first responders on the need for minimal facts collection when working with children.
 View our video and resources.